anduckworth/ml_inflation/README.md

 An initial analysis of the data using a correlation matrix, revealed a strong relationship with C&I Loans, and a moderate relationship with Unemployment.
 ![correlationFred](https://github.com/anduckworth/ml_inflation/blob/f16cfdc6979e265d982b107b6c43fcaba5e74041/Images/FREDdataCorrelation.png)
+Key

+HG=F  is Copper
+SI=F  is Silver
+GC=F  is Gold
+LBS=F is Lumber
+CL=F  is Crude Oil
+KC=F  is Coffee
+ZC=F  is Corn
+ZW=F  is Wheat
+CPI   is Consumer Price Index

 Our models were built with regression methods, so our data needed to be lagged and we also used log returns to reduce the scale in the data.